grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <div><a href="https://github.com/pingdynasty/BioSignals"><img  width="50%" class="mx-auto d-block" src="img/BioSignalsTop.png"></a>  </div>

 BioSignals is a data aquisition and processing device for EMG, ECG and EEG signals.
-Since it is using the [OpenWare](https://github.com/pingdynasty/OpenWare) firmware, it can be programmmed with Faust.
+Since it is using the [OpenWare](https://github.com/pingdynasty/OpenWare) firmware, it can be programmed with Faust.

 ## [Scale it](https://github.com/pavelhusa/Scaleit)